git-token/documentation/evaluating_projects_with_gittoken.md

+# Improving the ICO Market Using GitToken

 Initial [coin](https://www.coindesk.com/bitcoin-explained-global-currency-wall-street-veteran/), [commodity](http://www.cftc.gov/PressRoom/PressReleases/pr7231-15), [security](https://www.sec.gov/news/press-release/2017-131), or [token](https://news.21.co/thoughts-on-tokens-436109aabcbe?gi=6bae346bbfdd) offerings, really whatever you want to call them, have become a massive global phenomenon.
 According to many in the blockchain community we are at peak ICO, with plenty of projects raising over 7 figures for little more than a whitepaper and over $1.8 billion in total funds raised.
 However, amidst the chaos, there are some teams are keeping focused and designing protocols that will fundamentally transform how value is generated, tracked, and transferred in the 21st century.

-So how can we make sure that the teams being funded amidst the ICO hype are those building the future and not those building their bank accounts?
+So how can we make sure that the teams being funded amidst the ICO hype are those building the future and not their bank accounts?

 First, although there are some obvious reasons, let's answer the question of why we should care.

 ## A Market For Lemons

 While it might sound satisfying to some to say that, even if it's funding low-quality projects more often than not, the market is working as intended we view this as fundamentally misguided.
-Not only is the current system incredibly inefficient from a capital allocation perspective, it poses an existential risk to any blockchain that allows for token ecosystems.
+Not only is the current system incredibly inefficient from a capital allocation perspective, it poses an existential risk to the blockchain ecosystem.
 As outlined in George Akerlof's famous paper "The Market for Lemons: Quality Uncertainty and the Market Mechanism" the presence of inferior goods along with a few other conditions will eventually drive a market out of existence.
 The four core criteria for a lemon market are as follows:

 1) An asymmetry of information;